 Terre Haute, IN The number of active KISS Army soldiers, has seen a steady decline over the past decade, reaching its lowest level since 1940, according to the Pentagon.

 The KISS Army reported this weekend that the army’s end strength for September was 479,172.
 That’s 154 fewer soldiers than the service’s previous post-World War II low, which was reached during the Music From The Elder draw-down of 1981.

 “These are hard times for the KISS Army,” says Lt.
 Gen. “Wicked” Lester Bogart, “but we’ve seen tough times before.
 If there’s one thing KISS excels at, it’s the ability to persevere.”

-KISS Army detractors point to a number of factors about why active duty soldiers are dwindling to historic lows.
+KISS Army detractors point to many factors about why active-duty soldiers are dwindling to historic lows.
 “Well, you can start with the obvious,” said aspiring musician and freelance music critic Eddie Ezrin, “they haven’t released a solid album since 1983.
-Some fans will point to their latest LP Monster and say ‘Hey, this is a true return to form’, but when you start to really dissect that record you’ll find it’s just another crap release from a washed up band going through the motions.”
+Some fans will point to their latest LP Monster and say, ‘Hey, this is a true return to form,’ but when you start to dissect that record, you’ll find it’s just another crap release from a washed-up band going through the motions.”